masatakashiwagi/portfolio/content/about.md

 - Develop recommendation system, fraud detection system, search engine infrastructure and promote MLOps at a company that provides Questions & Answers service to mothers.

 [Jul.
 2022 - present]
-Machine Learning Engineer, High Link, Inc.
+Machine Learning Engineer, High Link, Inc. (contracting job)
 - Develop recommendation system for AB testing & Analysis of our own products.

 [Dec.
 2021 - Sep.
 2022]
-Data Scientist / Machine Learning Engineer, SUPWAT, Inc.
+Data Scientist / Machine Learning Engineer, SUPWAT, Inc. (contracting job)
 - Develop of our own products which provides parameters optimization solutions for the manufacturing industry.

 [Mar.
 2018 - May.
 2021]